rohit5584/48V-35Ah-Li-Ion-NMC-Battery-Pack-Modeling-and-Simulation-using-MATLAB-Simulink-for-Electric-Vehicles/README.md

-# 🔋  Li-Ion Battery Pack Modeling and Simulation using MATLAB/Simulink for Electric Vehicles
+# 🔋 48V/35Ah-Li-Ion-NMC Li-ion Battery Pack Modeling and Simulation using MATLAB/Simulink for Electric Vehicles

 This project models a **48V / 35Ah Lithium-Ion NMC battery pack** using MATLAB/Simulink.
 The model is based on a **1RC equivalent circuit** and estimates the **State of Charge (SOC)** using the **Coulomb Counting method**, with optional **OCV vs SOC correction** logic.
 It simulates terminal voltage, transient behavior, and SOC dynamics under various load profiles, making it suitable for electric vehicle (EV) applications.